thillRobot/ros_workshop/module6/tutorial6_turtlebot3_navigation/tutorial6b_publish_goal.md

 # ROS Workshop - Tutorial 6 - Turtlebot3 Navigation
 ## ME4140 - Introduction to Robotics, ME6640 - Advanced Robotics

-## Navigation:
+## Overview:

-What do we mean by navigation?
-This means different things in different places.
-Here, we mean the navigation stack in ROS noetic.
-This tutorial comes from [here](http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#simulation)
+Applications typically require the mobile robot to visit goal points defined by a top-level planning or controller node.
+Goals may be sampled from predefined paths or computed in time to achieve the mission.
+The _Pose Estimate_ and _1D Nav_ buttons in RVIZ are useful for testing but are not suitable for most robotic applications.
+During operation, the goal points and robot status are accessed programatically with a user defined node.

 <img src="turtlebot3_models.png" alt="drawing" width="400"/>

 (Image: [emanual.robotis.com](https://emanual.robotis.com/docs/en/platform/turtlebot3/features/#features) )

-## Overview:
-In this tutorial you will learn to use the navigation stack with the turtlebot3 simulations.
-Read more [here](https://emanual.robotis.com/docs/en/platform/turtlebot3/navigation/#ros-1-navigation) and [here](http://wiki.ros.org/navigation/Tutorials).
+ In this tutorial you will learn to publish and subcribe to navigation topics used by Turtlebot3 Simulations with a custom C++ node.
+Read more here at [some reference](https://wiki.ros.org)

 ## System Requirements:

 - **ROS+OS**: This tutorial is intended for a system with ROS noetic installed on the Ubuntu 20.04 LTS operating system.
 Alternate versions of ROS (i.e. - Kinetic, Noetic, etc.) may work but have not been tested.
 Versions of ROS are tied to versions of Ubuntu.